 Investment securities - Management determines the appropriate classification of investment securities at the time of purchase and reevaluates such designation as of each balance sheet date.
-At December 31, 2022 and 2021, the Bank held investment securities classified as both available for sale ("AFS") and trading (collectively, "investment securities").
+At December 31, 2023, the Bank held investment securities classified as available for sale ("AFS") and, at December 31, 2022, the Bank held investment securities classified as AFS and trading.